Malleswari2705/student-portal-demo/README.md

 # student-portal-demo
-basic idea for student portal application
+basic idea for a student portal application